conrad030/iStream/README.md

 ```

-Declare and initialize the CallingViewModel in your \<YourApp\>App.swift with the following code peace:
+Declare and initialize the CallingViewModel in your \<YourApp\>App.swift with the following code piece:

 ```